NRCan/CanFlood/docs/source/06_tutorials.rst

 Tutorial 5a: Risk (L1) from NPRI and GAR15
 ************************************************

+**WARNING: the data connections required for this tutorial are no longer available, so you will not be able to follow the tutorial as written**

 This tutorial demonstrates how to construct a CanFlood ‘Risk (L1)’ model from two web-sources:

   • The `National Pollutant Release Inventory (NPRI) <https://www.canada.ca/en/services/environment/pollution-waste-management/national-pollutant-release-inventory.html>`__; and